kr3mil/item-compare/marketing/modrinth.md

-# Skyblock Item Compare
+# Item Compare

 Ever find yourself squinting at two different Skyblock items, trying to figure out which one is *actually* better?
 Wish you could just see a clear, professional comparison of their stats and enchantments?
 Now you can!

-**Skyblock Item Compare** brings an intuitive item comparison interface directly into your Hypixel Skyblock experience, with smart auto-detection that works with ANY stat pattern.
+**Item Compare** brings an intuitive item comparison interface directly into your Hypixel Skyblock experience, with smart auto-detection that works with ANY stat pattern.

 ## ✨ Features